toni-experience-software/flutter_gaussian_splatter/README.md

 flutter pub add flutter_gaussian_splatter
 ```

+## Acknowledgements

+This project is highly inspired by the work done on [antimatter15/splat](https://github.com/antimatter15/splat).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.